shabab-kabir/DFT/README.md

 ## Introduction

-Welcome to the DFT (Density Functional Theory) Calculations Repository.
+Welcome to a DFT (Density Functional Theory) Calculations Repository.
 This repository houses a comprehensive collection of computational chemistry calculations performed using DFT.
 DFT is a crucial quantum mechanical modeling method in physics and chemistry, used to investigate the electronic structure of many-body systems.

 This repository primarily focuses on two significant projects:
 1. **Disilene Nanomaterials**: Exploring the properties and behaviors of disilene-based nanomaterials through DFT calculations.